-We believe in evidence, and intention.
-In a heavily evidence-based, data driven culture, we recognize both the need and value of identifying, quantifying, and measuring targeted areas of improvement.
-We also know and understand that the stories that underlie metrics and intentions that drive the work are equally, if not more important in setting strategic priorities and benchmarks.
-With this in mind, we ground our approaches to this work in a blend of evidence based, psychological, behavioral, brain-based frameworks and strategies to navigate hearts and minds in this work.
+In an evidence-based, data-driven culture, we recognize the need for and value of identifying, quantifying, and measuring targeted areas of improvement.
+We also know and understand that the stories behind metrics and intentions that drive the work are just as important in setting strategic priorities and benchmarks.
+With this in mind, we ground our approach in a blend of evidence-based, psychological, behavioral, frameworks and strategies to navigate hearts and minds in this work.